TelecomixSyria/social-media-attacks/01_case_studies.md

 - [Syrian Orient Channel](https://www.facebook.com/Kamera.shbab.Homs)
 - [Homs Revolution News](https://www.facebook.com/RevoInHoms)

-This attack probably needed the involvment of a large number of people to trigger automatic suspension.
-While it did not directly endanger people by revealing identificating information, it probably made opposition people unable to broadcast news to their usual public during some time (how long?).
+This attack probably needed the involvment of a large number of people to try to trigger automatic suspension.
+While it did not directly endanger people by revealing identificating information, it could have made opposition people unable to broadcast news to their usual public during some time.
+However, no closure due to these attacks have yet been reported.

 SecDev published a [longer analysis](http://gallery.mailchimp.com/eb7c0bde6ff78e88f9b0c8662/files/SecDev_Syria_FlashNote_4June2013.pdf).